Zoé Valdés: Political views and online presence

 She maintains a blog where she recurrently attacks the Cuban Revolution.
 She published an article in El Mundo about Fulgencio Batista where she declared that he was an antifascist and argued that rather than carrying out a coup d'état, he started a revolution.
 She has received a lot of backlash for her political views.

 She shows on social networks her support for the conservative Spanish political party Vox, considered as a right-wing to far-right party by academics, political analysts, and many media outlets.
 Since February 2022, she began collaborating with La Gaceta de la Iberosfera, a VOX newspaper.

-She has also supported Trump's re-election in the United States, of which she said in an article: "Let us pray that Donald Trump be re-elected in the next elections on November 3th -- a patriot, a humanist, a peacemaker..."
+She has also supported Trump's re-election in the United States, of which she said in an article: "Let us pray that Donald Trump be re-elected in the next elections on November 3 [sic] -- a patriot, a humanist, a peacemaker..."

 In 2020, she became a signatory of the Madrid Charter launched by Santiago Abascal, the leader of Vox, to fight communism around the world.
 The appeal is also understood as a first step towards the creation of a conservative international to wage a "cultural battle against the left".

 She has generated great controversies publishing dozens of articles attacking several authors and public figures, and even opponents of the Cuban regime such as multi-awarded blogger Yoani Sánchez, artist and activist Tania Bruguera, Swedish climate activist Greta Thunberg, Spanish author Almudena Grandes, and others.